Because of You (Ne-Yo album)

 Because of You is the second studio album by American singer and songwriter Ne-Yo.
 It was released by Compound Entertainment and Def Jam Recordings on April 25, 2007 in the United States.
 Ne-Yo reteamed with many previous collaborators to work on the follow-up to his debut album In My Own Words (2006), involving Ron "Neff-U" Feemster, StarGate, and Shea Taylor, as well as new and upcoming musicians such as The Heavyweights, Eric Hudson, Timothy Bloom, Knobody, and Syience.
 Next to them, Because of You features guest vocal contributions from rapper Jay-Z on "Crazy" and fellow R&B singer Jennifer Hudson on "Leaving Tonight".

 Because of You debuted at number one on the US Billboard 200 and Top R&B/Hip-Hop Albums charts, selling over 250,000 copies in its first week, and was later certified platinum by the Recording Industry Association of America (RIAA).
 It also reached the top ten in Canada and the United Kingdom but was commercially less successful than In My Own Words elsewhere.
 Released to generally positive reviews from most music critics, who complimented the album for the advancement over its predecessor, it won the Grammy Award for Best Contemporary R&B Album at the 50th Annual Grammy Awards in February 2008.

+Background

+After years of songwriting, Ne-Yo had his major breakthrough when Mario's hit single "Let Me Love You," which he co-wrote, became a worldwide number-one hit in 2004.
+The success of the song led to a meeting with Def Jam executive L.A.
+Reid, and although not actively seeking a deal, Ne-Yo was signed by then-CEO Jay-Z after performing for the label.
+In My Own Words, his debut album with Def Jam, was released in February 2006 and earned him a Grammy Award nomination for Best Contemporary R&B Album.
+A commercial success, it debuted at number one on the US Billboard 200, selling 1.4 million copies domestcially, while also producing four singles, including the number-one hit "So Sick."

+For his next album with the label, the singer reteamed with many previous collaborators from his debut album to work on new material, including Ron "Neff-U" Feemster, StarGate, and Shea Taylor.
+Ne-Yo also consulted new and upcoming musicians such as Eric Hudson, Timothy Bloom, Knobody, and Syience.
+Planned additional studio sessions with producer Timbaland failed to materialize due to their scheduling.
+Initially titled Know Me, the project was re-titled Because of You a month before its release, which he felt "makes the most sense.
+It's because of the people that inspire me to make music.
+Because of the love of the music.
+Because of the fans.
+Because of you, that I do what I do."